 Agave syrup comes from the leaves of the blue agave – a cactus-like succulent plant.
 The leaves are cut and the juice extracted, filtered, heated, and then concentrated into a syrup.
 To help break it down further, enzymes may also be added.

 This sweetener has a taste that’s similar to honey, but not as strong.
-It is important to note, however, that agave syrup is higher in calories than white sugar.
+However, it is important to note that agave syrup is higher in calories than white sugar.
 Although it doesn’t take as much agave syrup to sweeten your coffee, if you’re looking to reduce calories, this may not be the best choice.

 When it comes to natural sweeteners, stevia is in something of a grey area.
 Some consider it an artificial sweetener because what you buy at the store is most likely processed in a lab with added ingredients.
 So that’s something to consider.
 The liquid form tends to have less added to it than the powder.